junobuild/docs/docs/miscellaneous/settings.md

 ### Example

-If you set the compute allocation to `50n` (50%), the module will be allocated 50% of the compute capacity.
+If you set the compute allocation to `50n`, the module will be allocated 50% of the compute capacity.
 This ensures that the module has a guaranteed share of the compute resources, potentially improving its performance by ensuring it has sufficient processing power for its operations.

+[satellites]: ../terminology.md#satellite
+[mission controls]: ../terminology.md#mission-control
+[orbiters]: ../terminology.md#orbiter